otrv4/otrv4/otrv4.md

     messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.

-To verify a non-interactive Auth message:
+To verify a Non-Interactive-Auth message:

 1. Check that the receiver's instance tag matches your sender's instance tag.
 2. Validate the user profile, and extract `Pka` from it.